aslivka/CS373-site/pages/windows_internals.md

     *	Rootkit’s memory can give away its associated file on disk.
 The problem is it can be difficult to track kernel memory
 *	 removing dependency on files
     *	Scanners based on direct file-system (FS) parsers worked well
-    *	Therefore having no file in the FS helps rootkits, so :
+    *	Therefore having no file in the filesystem helps rootkits
-        *	Move malicious code to boot process: MBR or VBR or  ???
-        *	Move malicious code to bios L
-        *	And move encrypted malicious code to raw sectors or as a file
 *	 untrusting the trusted

 ### Limited Self Preservation